hardba11/bourrasque/README.md

 - Carrier landing and takeoff capability
 - Multiplayer back-seat : fly as passenger !
 - If you start in the air, brsq starts automatically systems and engines and enables autopilot
-- ATC assistance to reach clostest airport
+- ATC assistance to reach closest airport

 ### Effects